Lolitron-0/cpu-emul/README.md

 Tiny interpreter for assembly-like language.
 \
 \
 By default memory (stack in particular) value type is `int64_t`, to change it iterpreter should be recompiled (see `MemoryValueType` alias).
-Requirements to this type is to be:
+Requirements to this type is to:
-- _DefaultConstructible_
+-  be _DefaultConstructible_
-- _CopyConstructible_
+- be _CopyConstructible_
--  _Constructible from string_ (you can write wrapper for non-trivial types and throw `ArgumentConstructionException` in case of parsing failure)
+- be _Constructible from string_ (you can write wrapper for non-trivial types and throw `ArgumentConstructionException` in case of parsing failure)
 -  _Support arithmetic operations_.

 Use `-h`/`--help` for usage.